George Floyd's family says four officers involved in his death should be charged with murder - Local News 8

 “They treated him worse than they treat animals,” he said.

+Four officers involved were fired Tuesday, the police department said, and state and federal authorities are investigating the case.
+That includes Officer Derek Chauvin, the man seen on video restraining Floyd with his knee, Chauvin’s attorney Tom Kelly said.

+Kelly said he wouldn’t yet release a statement on Chauvin’s behalf.
+No charges have been filed.

 Minneapolis police said officers were responding to an alleged forgery Monday evening and were told a person later described as the suspect was sitting on a car.
 They found Floyd, who at that point was inside a car and police said he “physically resisted” after he got out.
 Officers handcuffed Floyd, who police said “appeared to be suffering medical distress.”
-He died at a hospital shortly after, police said.
+He was taken to a hospital, where he was pronounced dead, police said.

 Video captured by bystanders at the scene of the arrest shows an officer with his knee pressed against the neck of the 46-year-old, who was handcuffed on the pavement, complaining that his body hurt and he couldn’t breathe.
 Two officers handled the man on the ground while another stood nearby with his eyes on the bystanders as traffic passed.

 Surveillance video obtained from a nearby restaurant showed the first point of contact police had with the man.
-An officer escorts Floyd handcuffed out of a car and Floyd sits on the sidewalk.
+An officer escorts a handcuffed Floyd out of a car and Floyd sits on the sidewalk.
 Moments later, the officer and another escort Floyd away, still with his hands behind his back.

-State and federal authorities are investigating the case and the police department said the four officers involved were fired Tuesday.
+George’s brother Rodney Floyd told CBS that he didn’t believe George was resisting arrest.

+“You have eyes.
+I have eyes.
+You can see what you saw,” Rodney Floyd said in an interview that “CBS This Morning” aired Wednesday.
+“And I saw, and the nation saw … and every black person saw, the same thing, because it don’t happen to nobody else.”

-“They need to be charged with murder because what they did was murder,” Brown said.
+“They need to be charged with murder because what they did was murder,” Brown told CNN.
 “And almost the whole world has witnessed that because somebody was gracious enough to record it.”

+George Floyd’s sister Bridgett Floyd told ABC on Wednesday that she also wants the officers arrested.

+The officers’ firings are “definitely not enough justice for me and my family,” she told “Good Morning America.”
+I feel those guys need to be put in jail.
+They murdered my brother.”

-A day after the man’s death, hundreds gathered at the same intersection where Floyd was pinned to the ground and later marched to a police precinct to protest his death.
+A day after Floyd’s death, hundreds gathered at the same intersection where he was pinned to the ground and they later marched to a police precinct to protest.

 The protesters chanted “No justice, no peace,” and “I can’t breathe.”

-CNN’s team reported some demonstrators wheeled a shopping cart full of rocks just outside the precinct and dumped it on the ground for people to throw.
-Police sprayed tear gas to disperse the crowd after some people turned unruly, a spokesman for the police department said.
+Some demonstrators wheeled a shopping cart full of rocks just outside the precinct and dumped it on the ground for people to throw, a CNN team there reported.
+Police used tear gas to disperse the crowd after some people turned unruly, a spokesman for the police department said.

 ‘I can’t breathe’